deadlydog/Challenge.ClearMeasureCodeChallenge/ReadMe.md

 ### Using the NuGet library

-Once you have the NuGet package installed on your project, you can use the default `ModulusItemMapper` class to map items, like this:
+Once you have the NuGet package installed on your project, you can use the default `EvenlyDivisibleItemMapper` class to map items, like this:

 ```csharp
 List<ItemMapping> mappings = new()